 Part-Time, Flexible Schedule Employees—The equivalent annual salary rate for these employees is computed by multiplying the hourly rate by 2,000, the number of working hours in 52 weeks less holidays.

+Gross pay is subject to payroll taxes, as well as withholding for federal and state income taxes.
 The Postal Service offers several pre-tax benefits programs including flexible spending accounts for health and dependent care expenses as well as a commuter benefits program and payment of health insurance and vision-dental insurance premiums with pre-tax payroll withholding.
-Taxes and other deductions that may apply further affect net pay.
+Other deductions such as Thrift Savings Plan investments further affect net pay.
 See Chapter 1, Section 10.

 Overtime and Premium Pay

 The U.S. Postal Service complies with the Fair Labor Standards Act, and provides overtime compensation at a rate of time-and-a-half for employees in eligible job titles.
 Certain employees are also paid additional compensation due to night work, work performed on Sunday or December 25 (Christmas Day).
 Employees receive 10 paid holidays each year for a total of 80 paid hours.
-Premiums to basic compensation, such as those described above, are paid to most employees according to the applicable labor contracts.
+Premiums to basic compensation are paid to most employees according to the applicable labor contracts.

 Bargaining unit employees whose compensation is covered by a labor contract receive pay increases due to length of service (called “step increases”), cost of living adjustments (which adjust wages for inflation), and across-the-board “general” increases.